xuset/planktos/README.md

 ## Contribute

-Contributions are welcome!
+Contributions are always welcome!

 Once you have some changes, you can test them with:

 `npm test`

-Or to automatically run the tests when the files are changed:
+Or to automatically run the tests when files are changed:

 `npm run watch`

-When the tests are running in the browser, if the browser is not focused it will sometimes pause the javascript code execution causing tests to timeout.
+NOTE: The browser tests may occasionally timeout if the browser is not focused

 ## License